strangeloopcanon/PD-platform/text_to_pydough/cheatsheet.md

   - When using functions like TOP_K, ORDER_BY, you must ALWAYS provide an expression, not a collection.
 Ensure that the correct type of argument is passed.
 For example, `supp_group.TOP_K(3, total_sales.DESC(na_pos='last')).CALCULATE(supplier_name=supplier_name, total_sales=total_sales)` is invalid because TOP_K expects an expression, not a collection.
 The “by” parameter must never have collections or subcollections

   - PARTITION function ALWAYS need 3 parameters `Collection, name and by`.
 The “by” parameter must never have collections, subcollections or calculations.
 Any required variable or value must have been previously calculated, because the parameter only accept expressions.
 PARTITION does not support receiving a collection; you must ALWAYS provide an expression, not a collection.
-For example, you cannot do: `PARTTION(nations, name="nation", by=(name)).CALCULATE(nation_name=name,top_suppliers=nation.suppliers.TOP_K(3, by=SUM(lines.extended_price).DESC())` because TOP_K returns a collection.
+For example, you cannot do: `PARTITION(nations, name="nation", by=(name)).CALCULATE(nation_name=name,top_suppliers=nation.suppliers.TOP_K(3, by=SUM(lines.extended_price).DESC())` because TOP_K returns a collection.

   - PARTITION must always be used as a function.
 It should only be used as a method when performing calculations with the high-level graph.
 Never partition by the foreign key or the collection key.